stocnet/MoNAn/README.md

 ## The Data

-The example case is using synthetic data that represents mobility of 742 individuals between 17 organisations.
+The example case uses synthetic data that represents mobility of 742 individuals between 17 organisations.
 The artificial data includes an edgelist, i.e. a list of origins and destinations of individuals sorted by origin.